Event image

 A Year to Breathe: Practicing Grief, Gratitude and Endings unto our Last Breath

-Winter 2025, once a month on Zoom for a YEAR
+Once a month on Zoom for a YEAR!

 “Of all things in life, what is the most astounding?”, Yudhiṣṭhira is asked.
 “That a person, seeing others die all around him, never thinks that he will die.”